 Given there are no recent biomass estimates for redfish populations in SFA 4 or the EAZ, it is not possible to estimate the impact of juvenile redfish bycatches in these areas on population recovery.
 Further, it is not yet known if these recent large recruitments will persist over time in the population.

-Fisheries and Oceans Canada (DFO) Resource Management has submitted requests for peer-reviewed stock assessments for redfish in NAFO Subarea 2 + Division 3K and Subarea 0 (overlapping with the EAZ), with results anticipated in April-May 2021.
+Fisheries and Oceans Canada (DFO) Resource Management has submitted requests for peer-reviewed stock assessments for redfish in NAFO Subarea 2 + Division 3K and Subarea 0 (overlapping with the EAZ).